prasannax1/starships/README.md

 ### Stats

- * Length: 46m
+ * Length: 94m
- * Width: 27m
+ * Width: 44m
- * Height: 10m
+ * Height: 16m
- * Decks: 2
+ * Decks: 4
-   * Saucer Section: 1 deck
-   * Engine Section: 1 deck
  * Crew Capacity:
-   * Minimum: 1
+   * Minimum: 4
-   * Typical: 3
+   * Typical: 10
-   * Maximum: 40
+   * Maximum: 90
- * Auxillary Craft: None
+ * Auxillary Craft: *Bumblebee* class small shuttles
  * Warp Speed:
    * Cruising: Warp 5
    * Maximum: Warp 7.5

 ### Description

-With the underside of the *Exodus* taken up by a dedicated escort vessel, that still leaves the niche of a diplomatic vessel unfulfilled.
-The *Dove* class, which was initially designed to transport VIPs in federation territory, fits into this niche naturally.
+Sometimes the *Eager* class is too overpowered for missions that require a Captain's yacht or a diplomatic vessel.
+For these occasions, we have the *dove* class

 ### Structure